erdemonal/ChemScope/README.md

 # ChemScope

-This repository contains the code used in the study
-“Text Mining-Based Profiling of Chemical Environments in Protein–Ligand Binding Assays Across Analytical Techniques.”
+This repository contains the code used in the study "Text Mining-Based Profiling of Chemical Environments in Protein–Ligand Binding Assays Across Analytical Techniques."

 The scripts implement processing of literature data, physicochemical descriptor calculation, and chemometric analyses used to compare ligand chemical space across experimental techniques.

 ## Requirements